Black Lives Matter: here's how you can help right now

 Beyond that, if you want to educate yourself on the historic issues faced by black Americans, Ta-Nehisi Coates’s essay at The Atlantic makes the case for reparations, exploring how the US government could address the disparity in generational wealth caused by slavery, segregation and Jim Crow over the last few centuries.

-@Jaybeware on Twitter also has a very informative Twitter thread about the movement to defund the police force and abolish prisons, which we encourage you to read through – as mentioned above, Angela Davis’ book Are Prisons Obsolete? is also a good resource on this topic.
+@Jaybeware on Twitter has an informative thread about the movement to reform the police and criminal justice systems, and Angela Davis’ book Are Prisons Obsolete? mentioned above, is also a good resource on this topic.
 There’s also an excellent anti-racist reading list over on Bad Form specifically created to help curious readers educate themselves.

 And if you’re a white person looking to be a good ally, check out For Our White Friends Desiring to Be Allies by Courtney Ariel over at Sojourners.
 Be sensitive to what your BIPOC friends and acquaintances are going through right now, and don’t ask them to take on the work of educating or explaining what’s going on.